Saint Library

 Doctor of the Church

-Declared Doctor of the Church by Pope Leo XIII, formalizing what theologians had long recognized: that John of Damascus stood as the great synthesizer of patristic orthodoxy, equally authoritative in Rome and Constantinople.
+Declared Doctor of the Church by Pope Leo XIII, formalizing what theologians had long recognized: John of Damascus was the great synthesizer of patristic orthodoxy, equally authoritative in Rome and Constantinople.

 675